What can you expect on the horizon regarding Human Resources job trends for 2019 and beyond?

 Continued salary growth

 The global Human Resource Management sector is predicted to be worth $30 billion by 2025.
 Entry-level HR professionals in Australia can expect a starting salary of $56,000, rising to $90,000 within five years (on average).
-However, you’ll need and the right qualifications to get there beginning with a Diploma of Human Resources (BSB50618).
+However, you’ll need and the right qualifications to get there beginning with a Diploma of Human Resources Management (BSB50618).

 Be trustworthy to attract young talent